Authors and Instructor for Consciousness and the Id

 There is no commercial support or other potential conflicts of interest for this program, presentation, or instructor.

 We are committed to respecting diversity in all of its forms, including age, gender, gender identity, sexual orientation, race, ethnicity, culture, national origin, language, socioeconomic status, religion, and disability.
 We also strive to make all of our activities accessible to individuals with special needs or disabilities.
 Please contact the Director at email@example.com if you ever have any questions or concerns regarding any of our programs.

 Our programs and teaching methods are supported by current, empirically-based scientific literature, and are designed to provide continuing education that is relevant to psychological practice, education, and/or research, so that psychologists may maintain and expand their ability to serve the public and contribute to the profession.

-This course will be available to you 24 hours a day, 7 days a week, so you will be able pace yourself in a manner that is comfortable for you.
+The course, Consciousness and the Id, will be available to you 24 hours a day, 7 days a week, so you will be able pace yourself in a manner that is comfortable for you.

 The cost of the course is noted below; there are no additional fees.
 The journal article is open access; please email the Director (email@example.com) if you have any difficulty accessing it.
 Your satisfaction is important to us.
 If you are not satisfied with a course, please let us know immediately—we will cancel your order and gladly offer you a full refund.